szhsin/eslint-plugin-react-hooks-addons/README.md

 ## eslint-plugin-react-hooks-addons

-> ESLint rule to check unused dependencies in React Hooks.
+> ESLint rule to check unused and potentially unnecessary dependencies in React Hooks.

 [![NPM](https://img.shields.io/npm/v/eslint-plugin-react-hooks-addons.svg)](https://www.npmjs.com/package/eslint-plugin-react-hooks-addons)

 ## Why?

 [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) is awesome for linting the dependency array of React Hooks.
 But it doesn't do one thing: unused dependencies in the `useEffect` or `useLayoutEffect` hooks are not reported.
-Variables, which are included in `useEffect`'s dependency array but not used in its function scope, are perfectly valid in certain use cases.
-However, it might also be a programmatic error which causes the effect hook to run unintentionally.
+Unused variables in `useEffect`'s dependency array are perfectly valid in some use cases.
+However, they might be unnecessary in some other cases which cause the effect hook to run unintentionally.

 Take the following code as an example: